Taaitaaiger/jlrs/README.md

 ### Calling Rust from Julia

-Julia's `ccall` interface can be used to call `extern "C"` functions defined in Rust, for most use-cases you shouldn't need jlrs.
-There are two major ways to use `ccall`, with a pointer to the function or a `(:function, "library")` pair.
+Julia's `ccall` interface can be used to call `extern "C"` functions defined in Rust.

-A function can be cast to a void pointer and converted to a `Value`:
+A function pointer can be cast to a void pointer and converted to a `Value`:

 ```rust
 use jlrs::prelude::*;